 The overall condition of the /2 clutch could originally be seen from the outside.
 If the bike had 40-60 k on it and the original clutch, this would be an accurate indicator.
 Now, with an unknown history, it is anybody’s guess.

 See the very small “free space” between the lock nut and the adjuster bolt?
-If that space is the amount of the thickness of the lock nut, or less, then the clutch “system” is fairly worn.
-The wear could all be in the plate or any one part, but is usually a combination of wear of all of the parts.
+If that space is the amount of the thickness of the lock nut, or less, than the clutch “system” is fairly worn.
+The wear could all be at the plate or any one part but is usually a combination of wear of all of the parts.
 I have seen the lock nut removed to get more “adjustment” out of the clutch.
 I have seen the bolt get replaced with a longer one to get the “adjustment.”
 It is all futile, except as a very temporary measure to get home.
 The risk of rivets grinding up the two plates isn’t worth the “savings” of more than the few more miles to get to a repair place.

 This clutch adjustment (1955-67) is an indication of a healthy clutch.
 Both use a 10 mm wrench.